Skip to content

 Office Hours

-The AI Insights for Policymakers program organizes free and independent in-person or virtual office hours every four months in different cities across Canada.
-Ranging from 30 mins to 1h, policymakers have the chance to sit down with the expert group made up of Canadian AI scientists to openly discuss their challenges relating to AI and Policy, helping them build their thinking around complex issues.
+The AI Insights for Policymakers Program organizes free and independent in-person or virtual office hours, as well as 2 in-person sessions in different cities across Canada.
+Through the office hours, policymakers have the chance to sit down with the expert group made up of Canadian AI scientists to openly discuss their challenges relating to AI and Policy, helping them build their thinking around complex issues.

 Sign up here